-Democrats step back from plans to hike lawmakers’ pay
+Democrats reevaluating plans to hike lawmakers’ pay

 Handling the pay issue has always been an insider’s game but fewer and fewer lawmakers are familiar with it.
 Most of the powerful old timers who helped smooth the controversy in the past and who protected the annual COLA over several years in the early 2000s are long gone.

 The pay raise issue dates to a 1989 bipartisan pay reform package in which lawmakers traded a big salary increase and annual inflation adjustments for giving up paid speeches that were abused by top lawmakers.
-The reforms came unraveled in a mostly forgotten mid-90s battle on an otherwise low-profile spending bill managed by Rep. Steny Hoyer, D-Md., who has since risen to the No. 2 post in the House and is the chief driving force behind trying to revive the COLA.
+The reforms came unraveled in a mostly forgotten mid-90s battle on an otherwise low-profile spending bill managed by Hoyer, D-Md., who is the chief driving force behind trying to revive the COLA.

 Reviving the annual pay raise has to be bipartisan, and Hoyer has allies in top Republicans like Minority Leader Kevin McCarthy of California and GOP Whip Steve Scalise of Louisiana.
 But the GOP leaders aren’t able to deliver the votes to handle the issue as it has been in the past — in which both sides deliver support on an arcane procedural tally in relation to a spending bill.

+McCarthy met with Hoyer on the issue last week.
+But soon thereafter, the GOP’s campaign committee went on the attack despite his position.

+“I do not want Congress at the end of the day to only be a place that millionaires serve,” McCarthy said.

-Hoyer is also encountering skepticism in other Democratic offices, especially after the GOP’s campaign arm issued a press release attacking Democrats over the pay issue.
+Hoyer is also encountering skepticism in other Democratic offices, especially after the GOP’s campaign arm’s assault.

 “After campaigning on a slogan of ‘for the people,’ the socialist Democrats have accomplished a whole lot of nothing 6 months into their majority.
 And as a reward for their incompetence, they want middle-class taxpayers to give them a $4,500 pay raise!
 Apparently making $174,000 a year, which is more than three times the average American’s salary, just isn’t enough for these socialist elitists,” read the emailed release from the National Republican Congressional Committee, an organization that answers to top GOP leader McCarthy.